TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-23-how-to-get-dynamic-php-version-matrix-in-github-actions.md

 <br>

+This workflow is not just a theory. **It's tested for last week on Symplify repository** and it works :).

-Here is full [`.github/workflows/unit_tests.yaml`](https://github.com/symplify/symplify/blob/aeb8e03dfb2948474f5a7d267ab05541ee00d90b/.github/workflows/unit_tests.yaml) to explore.
+Here is full [`.github/workflows/unit_tests.yaml`](https://github.com/symplify/symplify/blob/aeb8e03dfb2948474f5a7d267ab05541ee00d90b/.github/workflows/unit_tests.yaml) worfklow to explore.

 <br>